daryledesilva/model-locking/README.md

 }

 // app/Console/Kernel - it will remove expired locks
-//                      AND fire ModelUnlocked event for all of them
+//                      AND dispatch ModelUnlocked event for all of them
 $schedule->command('locks:flush')->everyMinute();